+Transfer Policies

+Regulation citations: 602.16(a)(1)(viii); 602.17(a)(3); 602.24(e); 668.43(a)(ii)

+DLIFLC's Checklist Component

-Transfer Policies Regulation citations: 602.16(a)(1)(viii); 602.17(a)(3); 602.24(e); 668.43(a)(ii) DLIFLC's Status Checklist Component Narrative Response Y Transfer policies are appropriately disclosed to students and to the public.
+Status Narrative Response

+Y Transfer policies are appropriately disclosed to students and to the public.
 Transfer of credit policies are outlined in DLIFLC's 350-10 regulation.
+Policies

-Policies and procedures are also clearly articulated in the General Catalog and on the Institute's website.
-(See Standards II.A.10, II.C.5) Y Policies contain information about the criteria the institution uses to accept credits for transfer.
-DLIFLC's policy is to grant credit for most courses taken at other institutions of higher education listed with the Department of Education and that meet the General Education course requirements based on a thorough review of the student transcript.
-The General Catalog includes criteria with regard to acceptance of credit from other colleges, Advance Placement (AP) examinations, College Level Examination Program (CLEP), DANTES Subject Standardized Test (DSST), and military service credit.
+and procedures are also clearly articulated in the General Catalog and on the Institute's website.

+(See Standards II.A.10, II.C.5)

+Y Policies contain information about the criteria the institution uses to accept credits for transfer.
+DLIFLC's policy is to grant credit for most courses taken at other regionally accredited institutions of higher education that meet the General Education course requirements, based on a thorough review of the student transcript.
+The General Catalog includes criteria with regard to acceptance of credit from other colleges, advance placement (AP) examinations, College Level Examination Program (CLEP), DANTES Subject Standardized Test (DSST), and military service credit.
 In the event that there are questions regarding course equivalency from other institutions, students are asked to provide course descriptions, syllabi, or other relevant documents.
-Transcripts from colleges/universities outside the U.S. must be evaluated by a National Association of Credentials Evaluation Services (NACES) member.
+Transcripts from colleges/universities outside the U.S. must be evaluated by a National Association of Credentials Evaluation Services (NACES). member.
 (See Standard II.A.10) Υ The institution complies with the Commission Policy on Transfer of Credit.
-Degree seeking students at DLIFLC must complete 18 General Education (GE)

-credit hours.
-DLIFLC carefully evaluates incoming transfer of credits to ensure that they were awarded from a regionally, specialized, or nationally accredited institution listed with the Department of Education.
+Degree seeking students at DLIFLC must complete 18 General Education (GE) credit hours.
+DLIFLC carefully evaluates incoming transfer of credits to ensure that they were awarded from a regionally, specialized, or nationally accredited institution.
 The Institute exercises flexibility in permitting students to use military service credit and standardized college-level tests to meet the GE requirement.
 The Institute has clearly articulated requirements for incoming transfer of credit to assure legitimacy, consistency, and equitability when assessing credits.
 (See Standards II.A.10, II.C.6) Ev.
 CheckL-Trans-01 DLIFLC Regulation 350-10, Chapter 9 CheckL-Trans-02 Transfer Credit Requirements Website (Screenshot) CheckL-Trans-03 General Catalog 2017-2018